hakhan88/hakhan88/README.md

 - AWS certification
 - Java certification
+- Learn in depth more about Docker and Kubernetes
 - On the way on making my own Saas for personal daily management tool
 - Creating a chat tool as a Saas